 U.S. Department of Homeland Security Virus (also called Homeland Security Virus or DHS virus) is a Ransomware that is designed by cyber criminals to block your computer(With XP, Vista, Windows 7 and Windows 8) or mobile devices such as Iphone, android phone, android tablet or Ipad.
-It pretends to be a legitimate warning from Homeland Security, Nation Cyber Security Division asking for a fine of $300 to unlock your computer.
+It pretends to be a legitimate warning from Homeland Security, Nation Cyber Security Division asking for a fine of $300 to unlock your computer or mobile device.
 Actually, it is a scam that has attacked many PC users in America and English speaking countries.
 Moreover, such type of malware infection can target PC users from worldwide with different names which have been known as FBI MoneyPak malware/ virus and Australian Federal Police Ukash virus and so forth.
 This virus can change its name depends on the different IP addresses detected and then do further damage on the compromised computers.

 Once it targets your computer, it immediately blocks your computer down and displays a bogus and scary notification: “The work of your computer has been suspended on the grounds of the violation of the law of the United States of America.”
 Also, it specifies several articles of your violation of law, for example the use or distribution of pornography material, copyrighted content and piracy software, in an effort to make PC victims believe that they are committed to cybercrimes.
 The fake Department of Homeland Security warning page threatens PC users that the prosecution will be inevitable if repeated violations occur.
 PC victims may notice that the virus page also lists their IP address and account name correctly so that many people may fall into this hoax and trust it belongs to a real warning from the authorities without doing any further investigation on it.
 They trick PC users and claim that they have only 48 hours to pay the fine, or they will become the subject of criminal prosecution or even be sent to court.
 Actually, all warning messages and information on the fine requested page is totally false and fraudulent, only to pilfer money from unknown PC users.